fox0/sweetie_doc_wiki/main-readme-file.md

 # Installation

-We build packages for Ubuntu 16.04, Debian 9 Stretch and Rasbian.
+We build packages for Ubuntu 16.04, Debian 9 Stretch and Raspbian.
-To install binary packages you need to add two repositaries:
+To install binary packages you need to add two repositories:

 1. Sweetie Bot Project repository
-2. Official ROS repositary for dependencies
+2. Official ROS repository for dependencies

 ### 1. Add apt keys